Frequently Asked Questions

 Windows and roof hatches will be opened to increase ventilation when temperatures are above 45oF.

-School buses will be cleaned and disinfected at the beginning of the day, at the end of the day, and between each route that utilizes the bus.
+School buses will be cleaned and disinfected at the beginning of the day, end of the day, and between each route that utilizes the bus.

 Here are some of the school-wide dining services plans for this year, and below are specific changes by division.